Why Invest in Frontier Markets?

-We at InvestAsian focus on frontier markets, believing them to be the best countries in the world for investment.
+InvestAsian focuses on frontier markets.
+We believe they’re the best countries in the world for investment.
 But why?

 Developed markets, such as the United States and Australia, are often the weakest.
-Population growth is tepid, or sometimes even negative.
-Markets are highly regulated and controlled.
+Their population growth is tepid or even negative.
+Markets are tightly regulated and controlled.
 There are already large international firms, such as Nike or Burger King, in any sector you could think of.

-Emerging markets, like Thailand and Malaysia, are going through change at a faster pace.
+Emerging markets, like Thailand and Malaysia, go through change at a faster pace.
 Manufacturing is usually a big part of these economies.
-Foreign investment is peaking and local firms are just starting to expand internationally to find their own opportunities abroad.
+Foreign investment is peaking and local firms are just starting to expand internationally, finding their own opportunities abroad.

 Beyond these are frontier markets.
 Countries like Myanmar and Cambodia.

-These are the places where rapid growth and high potential for returns are just beginning – perfect for long term investors.
+These are the places where rapid growth and high potential for returns are just beginning.
+As a result, frontier markets are perfect for long term investors.

 The types of businesses which you may take for granted in your home country, such as convenience store chains and drive-thru restaurants, might not even exist yet.
-This makes frontier markets an entrepreneur’s paradise.
+Frontier markets are great for entrepreneurs because of this.

-Cambodia doesn’t yet have any large convenience store chains.
+Cambodia doesn’t have any large convenience store chains.
 But they have a Kiwi Mart.

-Because of this, frontier markets are less correlated with the global economy.
-Cambodia, for example, hasn’t had a recession in over 20 years.
-It skipped the Asian Financial Crisis of the 1990s, missed the tech-bubble of the early 2000s, and outgrew the more recent Global Financial Crisis of 2008.
+Frontier markets are also much less correlated with the global economy.
+For example, Cambodia hasn’t had a recession in over 20 years.
+It skipped the Asian Financial Crisis of the 1990s, missed the tech-bubble of the early 2000s, and outgrew the Global Financial Crisis of 2008.

 Frontier markets can be exceptions to this rule.
-They don’t rely on more money from Starbucks because Starbucks isn’t even in the country yet.
+They don’t rely on more money from Starbucks since Starbucks isn’t even in the country yet.

-There’s no such thing as a “recession proof” economy, but a good frontier market is as close as it gets to one.
+There’s no such thing as a “recession proof” economy.
+But a good frontier market is as close as it gets.

 In short, frontier markets have a rare combination of risk and return.
-Not only are they growing three times faster than your country is, but they probably won’t be included in the next global recession.
+They’re not only growing three times faster than your country is, but they probably won’t be included in the next global recession either.
 There’s only one downside…

 It’s not easy to invest in frontier markets.

 There’s barriers to entry.
 These can be language barriers, cultural barriers, or ones set up by the government.
-It’s not easy to do things like set up a brokerage account in Vietnam, find an honest realtor in Cambodia, or even buy groceries in some frontier markets.
+It’s difficult to do things like set up a brokerage account in Vietnam, find an honest realtor in Cambodia, or even buy groceries in some frontier markets.